<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2849132&amp;fmt=gif">

 Best fit: Organizations already using Zscaler for ZTNA and internet access that want to extend zero trust policies to workload-to-workload communication.

-Consideration: Newer entrant to the microsegmentation market compared to Illumio or Guardicore.
-No OT/IoT support.
-Best suited as a complement to Zscaler's broader platform, not as a standalone segmentation tool.
+Consideration: Zscaler Microsegmentation is a newer entrant than Illumio or Guardicore, with no OT/IoT support.
+It works best as a complement to Zscaler's broader platform, not as a standalone segmentation tool.

 Zero Networks Segment